 Of course, app makers started making music-making apps immediately, sparking the competition and producing literally hundreds, if not thousands of different apps for music-making.
 From free piano apps to full DAW’s on your phone or tablet, you can choose whatever you need for your music these days.

-With this list, we try to present to you the 10 great music making apps for you phone.
+With this list, we try to present to you the 10 great music-making apps for your phone.
 We hope that this list will help you with sifting through tons of apps that are on the market as we speak.

 1. FL Studio mobile 3

 FL Studio Mobile 3 is the third iteration of FL Studio’s mobile version of its famous PC DAW (Digital Audio Workstation).
 This app is available both on iOS and Android and is paid.

 Nevertheless, it is still excellent value for a DAW of this size and power, and you can have in-app purchases to buy additional content if you want some.
 This DAW will give you all you need for making full-on songs on your phone in no time.